Information Intermediation

 Information Intermediation and Instruction — MLIS Career Pathway

-This career pathway focuses on information intermediation and instruction.
+This career pathway focuses on information services and instruction.
 Work in this area requires an understanding of how to help users define and articulate their information needs; excellent communication skills; mastery of a wide range of information tools and retrieval techniques for answering users’ questions; and proficiency in evaluating and selecting information sources and services.
+It is also important to be highly adaptable.

 See also: Association of College and Research Libraries (ACRL): Roles and Strengths of Teaching Librarians (2017) ) and Reference and User Services Association (RUSA): Professional Competencies for Reference and User Services Librarians (2017).